Spaceface16518/height-caculator/README.md

 ## Usage

 Simply run the program and enter the required information.
-Height Caculator will then caculate your height, using the best heursitc ML blockchain algorithms availble.
+Height Caculator will then calculate your height, using the best heursitc ML blockchain algorithms availble.

 ## Roadmap